wjko2/Domain-Agnostic-Sentence-Specificity-Prediction/README.md

 When testing, change the s1['test']['path'] in data2.py and the path of xst in test.py to the test sentences file.(And make sure s1['unlab']['path'] in data2.py and the path of xsu in test.py is the same file)

+The unlabeled data can be the same as test data.

 <b>The first line in the testing data is ignored.</b>